juntao/arenztopia/content/news/Issue 34.md

 ## Story
 By Owen Miyazoi

 Coco, a baby horse living at the Zoo National in Arenztopia City, recently recovered from her cold, which she had caught in February.
 Coco was separated from her mother to prevent transmission, and Coco was reunited with her mother on Tuesday, the same day that she recovered.
-The Zoo National says that Coco and her mother are very happy together, and that Coco has been very active and has been reciveing many treats.
+The Zoo National says that Coco and her mother are very happy together, and that Coco has been very active and has been receiving many treats.

 ## Book Recommendation
 By Sam-Louis Alrocaet